AutodeskGames/stingray-docs/source/interactive_help/linking_with_dcc/level_sync/level_sync_3ds_max.md

 ## Send selected assets from 3ds Max with level sync

 1. Establish a live editing link between the interactive editor and your DCC tool.
-See ~{ Send assets to a DCC tool }~.
+See ~{ Connect to a DCC tool }~.

 2. Tag the assets you want to send to {{ProductName}}.
 See ~{ Tag assets with Level Sync }~.